 The word is “because.”

-If you read last week’s post you know that I went on the internet radio show Career Confidante recently with a discussion entitled No-Fear Negotiation.
-It’s a method for negotiating your compensation package effectively while reducing the (small and preventable) risk of damaging rapport or losing the offer.
+In my post “Salary Negotiation: You Can Do It” I shared something I learned from discussing No-Fear Negotiation on the internet radio show Career Confidante.
+It’s a method for negotiating your compensation package effectively while reducing any risk of damaging your rapport with the hiring team.

 At the end of the interview, program host Marie Zimenoff added a story that shows the importance of backing up your requests with good reasons.